Green Button 2.0

 Due diligence requirements:

-- First steps toward living wages
+- Essential steps towards living wages

-- Stronger engagement with affected stakeholders
+- Stronger engagement with potentially affected stakeholders

 - Further development and adjustment of existing requirements at the level of manufacturing and textile wet processing